Sigma Lithium to start production 'within days' after Brazilian approval

 Rumors have swirled in recent months that Tesla Inc

-Cabral-Gardner acknowledged that several companies have been "waiting for some approach to Sigma," but declined to comment when asked if Sigma is in any takeover discussions.
+Cabral-Gardner declined to comment when asked if Sigma is in any takeover discussions.

 "I'm focused on what I can control, which is getting this company to production," said Cabral-Gardner, who is also the managing partner of A10 Investimentos, which owns 45% of Sigma's shares.